Home » Garden » The Basics of Deadheading Flowers

 But others like columbine, hollyhock, foxglove, and forget-me-nots like to self-sow and benefit from leaving them be in the garden.

-So it is important for the gardener to evaluate whether a plant requires deadheading or not before removing spent blooms.
+So the home gardener needs to evaluate whether a plant requires deadheading or not before removing spent blooms.
 Because not all plants should be treated alike.

 deadheading flowers on roses with garret wade pruners